-San Diego, CA – You probably don’t put much thought into your toothbrush.
+La Mesa, CA – You probably don’t put much thought into your toothbrush.
 Chances are, you just grab one that looks nice, is your favorite color, or that is a good price when shopping at the drugstore.
-But your toothbrush plays an important role in helping to keep you healthy, so Dr. Santiago Surillo, wants to share some things you should know before picking out your next toothbrush.
+But your toothbrush plays an important role in helping to keep you healthy, so Dr. Santiago Surillo wants to share some things you should know before picking out your next toothbrush.

 - The bristles matter.
 Have you ever checked the toothbrush box to see what kind of bristles the brush has?
 Make sure you buy soft-bristled brushes only.
 The bristles may be soft, but they will still be plenty strong enough to remove any debris from your teeth.
 Using a hard-bristled brush can actually damage your gums, and if you brush too hard, it can remove your tooth enamel.

 - Never share your toothbrush.
-Each of us have bacteria unique to our mouths.
-Sharing toothbrushes can introduce someone else’s to us, and can be dangerous to our oral health.
+Each of us has bacteria unique to our mouths.
+Sharing toothbrushes can introduce someone else to us and can be dangerous to our oral health.
 Likewise, if someone in your family has been sick, never use their toothbrush.

-“Toothbrushes are an important tool in maintaining our health,” says Dr. Surillo.
-“Our oral health has a direct impact on our overall health, so it’s important to make sure we take care of our toothbrushes, and use the right kind of toothbrush, to keep not just dental disease, but other disease and conditions, at bay.”
+“Toothbrushes are an important tool in maintaining our health,” says Dr. Surillo at Children’s Braces and Dentistry.
+“Our oral health has a direct impact on our overall health, so it’s important to make sure we take care of our toothbrushes, and use the right kind of toothbrush, to keep not just dental disease, but other diseases and conditions, at bay.”